 It was originally a pair of semi-detached cottages and was probably built in the late 18th or early 19th century.

 The good-quality brick construction marks the Cottage as a slightly higher-status dwelling than the more usual timber houses, such as the row on Ship Lane, shown above.

 6. The Chatham Memorial Synagogue and burial ground, Rochester

 A Jewish community in Rochester can be traced to 1087, but references cease after 1290 when Jews were expelled from England on the orders of King Edward I until readmission in the 17th century.

 By the 18th century, Chatham had an established Jewish community.
 Their presence in the area was mentioned in the writings of Charles Dickens and James Grant, although often in antisemitic terms.

 There was a synagogue on this site from the 1770s.
-The present building, Chatham Memorial Synagogue, began construction in 1865 and was opened around 1870.
+The present building, Chatham Memorial Synagogue, began construction in 1865 and was opened in 1870.

-To the south of the synagogue is a Jewish burial ground, thought to have been in use from the 18th century.
+To the south of the synagogue is a Jewish burial ground, in use from the 18th century.